Classicyds Jack Russell Terriers

 Several breed clubs appeared in the United Kingdom during the 1970’s to promote the breed.
 In 1983 the Parson Jack Russell Club of Great Britain was resurrected to seek recognition for the breed.
 By 1999 the two breeds, JRTs and Parson Russell Terriers were totally separated and acknowledged as two distinct breeds in themselves.

 JRTs remain far more prevalent in Australia than the Parsons RT.
-In 2009 there were 1073 JRTs registered with the Australian National Kennel Council compared with only 18 for the Parson Russell Terrier.
+In 2009 there were 1073 JRTs registered with the Australian National Kennel Council compared with on 18 for the Parson Russell Terrier.